JujuAdams/Scribble/9.6/scribble-methods.md

 |`glyphIndex`|integer |Index of the glyph whose data will be returned                             |
 |`[page]`    |integer |Page to get the glyph data from.
 If not specified, the current page is used|

+?> Unlike the typist `.get_position()` method, this method is 0-indexed.
+The first glyph has index 0.

 The struct that is returned has the following member variables:

 |Name      |Datatype|Purpose                                                       |